Techscq/translatable-criteria-legacy/README.md

 ### CriteriaTranslator (Abstract Class)

 The library provides an abstract `CriteriaTranslator` class that implements the `ICriteriaVisitor` interface.
-You (or the community) will extend this class to convert `Criteria` objects into queries for specific data sources (e.g., SQL, TypeORM QueryBuilder, MongoDB queries).
+You (or the community) will extend this class to convert Criteria objects into queries for specific data sources (e.g., SQL, TypeORM QueryBuilder, MongoDB queries).

+### Criteria Hierarchy & Factory

+The core logic is built around an abstract `Criteria` class, with concrete implementations like `RootCriteria`, `InnerJoinCriteria`, `LeftJoinCriteria`, and `OuterJoinCriteria`.
+Criteria instances are created using the `CriteriaFactory`.

 ### Schemas